nadtakanfuthoem/serverless-step-function/README.md

-# serverless-step-function
+# I  MISTAKENLY DELETED A STATE MACHINE ON A CLIENT TEST ..
+OH CRAP

 <img src="image/albert-einstein.jpg">

-I intended to delete log on step machine console, but mistaken delete a state machine on client test.
+I intended to delete the log on the step machine console but mistakenly deleted a state machine on the client test.
 Shoot...

-I tried to rerun existing pipeline, it doesn't work because that state machine no longer exist.
+I tried to rerun the existing pipeline, but it doesn’t work because it no longer exists.

-I tried to modified state machine defination, redeploy, it is still erorring state machine no longer exist so it can't update new changes.
+I tried to modify the state machine definition and redeploy, but it is still erroring state machine no longer exists, so it can’t update new changes.

-I told my manager and they fixed but I did not ask how they did it.
+I told my manager, and they fixed it, but I did not ask how they did it.

 That led me to write this repo and feed my curiosity.
-And, Finally, I am able to fix this, and here what I did.
+And finally, I can fix this, and here is what I did.

-1. Change name of a state machine, push to master, and wait until cloud formation create a brand new state machine.
+1. Change the name of a state machine, push to a master branch, and wait until Cloud Formation creates a brand new state machine.
-2. Rename that same state machine, push to master, and redeploy it.
+2. Rename that same state machine, push to a master branch, and redeploy it.
-3. That's it.
-You got your exact same state machine before.
+3. That’s it.
+You got your same state machine before.

-“Anyone who has never made a mistake has never tried anything new.”
+## “Anyone who has never made a mistake has never tried anything new.”
-― Albert Einstein
+## ― Albert Einstein